leon4rd/test/README.md

-## How does a French skeleton say hello?
-Bone-jour.
+## I'd like to start a diet, but I've got too much on my plate right now.